ZhongShusheng/aivreg_stata_package/README.md

  - **weight** weight matrix used.
  - **S** estimated covariance of the moments.

+## Contact
+-  Questions or concerns can be sent to aivregstata@gmail.com

 ## Reference
 -  Bell, Alex, [Job Amenities and Earnings Inequality](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4173522), Working Paper, 2022.